delmarc/Objectified/README.md

 ###### Objectified was started 12/27/13
-###### Current version - 0.7.3 - 6/25/14
+###### Current version - 0.7.5 - 7/8/14

 TODOS
 -----

 1. have to write it to work with all the different module types...
 I have only worked with browsers and straight node
-2. properly deal with dataset property... that is easy... this will also be working on the style object as well...
+2. ~~properly deal with dataset property... that is easy... this will also be working on the style object as well...~~ I think i got this right
 3. do the same with classList property... pretty easy too...
 4. work with iterating through an array... thru binding the data...